robinhood/faust/docs/playbooks/pageviews.rst

 ----------

-Let's now define a :ref:`model <guide-models>` that each page view event from the stream deserializes into, for easy access to fields and static typing support.
+Let's now define a :ref:`model <guide-models>` that each page view event from the stream deserializes into.
+The record is used for JSON dictionaries and describes fields much like the new dataclasses in Python 3.7:

 Create a model for our page view event: